 The facilities at La Iguana Perdida Hostel

 The facilities in La Iguana Perdida are excellent.
 The property is spacious, clean, has a funky decor and is surrounded by lush vegetation.
+It’s a great choice for backpackers in Guatemala.

 The bar/reception is very cosy and includes a TV section, a dining area and a terrace where guests can nibble on some yummy food (more on this later).
 People gather there in the morning for breakfast, as well as for lunchtime and dinner, making it a social place to mingle and meet other travellers.